-Daily classes will include a blend of lecture, discussion assigned problems, and group work.
-It is expected that all readings will be completed and all assigned problems will be attempted prior to class, and that each student will come to class prepared to discuss and work with the material.
+Weekly material will include a blend of readings and assigned problems.
+It is expected that all readings will be completed and all assigned problems will be attempted each week.

-This is a fast-paced course that has a high degree of work to be done outside of class.
+This is a fast-paced course that has a high degree of work to be done independently.
+As this is an online course, a great deal of discipline and scheduling is required to stay on-top of the weekly material.
 You will need to be dedicated to working on it daily, and on the weekends.
 Please plan your time accordingly.
-To help with class preparation, self-study problems are provided.
+To help with your learning, self-study problems and walk-through videos are provided.
 These problems are not optional; they are considered a core part of the course and material from them will be included in examinations.
 Please work through these problems on your own, and then compare your solutions to posted solutions.